codeandtheory/ysidemenu-ios/README.md

 ### Customization
 `SideMenuController` has an `appearance` property of type `Appearance`.

-`Appearance` lets you customize how the bosi menu both appears and behaves.
+`Appearance` lets you customize how the side menu both appears and behaves.
 You can customize:

 ```swift
 let contentViewController = ContentViewController()